DanielOBenson/inav/docs/VTOL.md

 # STEP2: Configuring as a Multi-Copter in Profile 2

-1. **Switch to Another Mixer Profile with PID Profile:**
+1. **Switch to Another Mixer Profile**
-   - In the CLI, switch to another mixer_profile along with the appropriate pid_profile.
-You can also switch mixer_profile/pid_profile through gui if with aforementioned presets loaded.
+   - In the CLI, switch to another mixer_profile.
+You can also switch mixer_profile through gui with aforementioned presets loaded.
      ```
      mixer_profile 2
      set mixer_pid_profile_linking = ON